jakelishman/qiskit/docs/contributing_to_qiskit.rst

 Set up Your Development Environment
 ===================================

-To get started contributing to the python-based Qiskit repos you will need to set up a python Virtual Development Environment and install the appropriate package **from source**.
+To get started contributing to the Python-based Qiskit repos you will need to set up a Python Virtual Development Environment and install the appropriate package **from source**.

 For a quick guide on how to do this for qiskit-terra take a look at the